 - taramind fruit pulp to name a few.

 The difference on when to use each will depend on the level of sourness, their distinctive taste and their use during the cooking process.

 While yoghurt and tomatoes are used mainly at the beginning of the cooking process, pomegranate powder, vinegar and kokam fruit are usually used in the middle of the cooking process when your dish is not yet complete.

-Amchoor powder, sumac, lemon juice, taramind fruit pulp are normally used at the end of the cooking process or even as a seasoning for an uplifting sourness.
+Amchoor powder, sumac, lemon juice, taramind fruit pulp are normally used at the end of cooking or even as a seasoning for an uplifting sourness.

 Although the use of all the above souring agents is to add tartness to a dish, the type of ingredient you use depends on the kind of flavour you wish to add to your dish.

 What Are The Health Benefits of Amchur Powder

 Aids in Digestion -The powerful antioxidants contained in mango makes Amchur spice combat constipation, flatulence and acidity.
 Consuming a teaspoon of this spice will help in maintaining a healthy digestive system.

 Improves Skin Health – Amchur powder contains vitamin A and vitamin E that is required for healthy skin and eyes and improve skin texture.